M Ocean View Improvements (Rossmoor Drive and Junipero Serra)

 - Traffic lanes and crosswalks restriped to accommodate refuge

 19th Avenue and Junipero Serra Boulevard is a highly traveled and often busy intersection.
 For the M Ocean View, it's a critical crossing to get to downtown and Balboa Park Station.
 The M trains share a traffic lane with drivers turning onto Highway 280-S, and during rush hour, drivers often pack the intersection.
 The traffic can cause the train to wait for additional traffic cycles, or "green lights", which causes delays and reliability issues for M line riders further along the route.
 People have also driven onto the train tracks, which cause longer delays and sometimes requires Muni to deploy substitute bus service.
 Installing the Transit Signal Priority (TSP) system will help prevent further delays to Muni trains.
-When the train approaches the intersection, the sensor communicates with the traffic signals to keep the train moving through the intersection.
+When the train approaches the intersection, the sensor communicates with the traffic signals to keep the green light a bit longer if it is close.
 Vehicle deterrents such as red paint striping and low-profile speed bumps, also called "intrusion treatments," will be installed to help people avoid driving onto the tracks.

 A new pedestrian refuge area is being built along the inbound M tracks on northbound 19th Avenue.
 For people who cross 19th Avenue at this intersection, the pedestrian space between the M tracks and the traffic lanes can feel too small a space.
 The new pedestrian refuge area will create a safer and more comfortable space for people waiting to cross the street.
 The crosswalks will also be re-aligned to create a more direct crossing from 19th Avenue to Junipero Serra.

 Phase 2: Track replacement between Winston Drive and Rossmoor Drive, pedestrian safety and performance improvements

 - New train tracks between Stonestown train platform and the private Muni right-of-way at Rossmoor Drive